Karen Cho: Career

+Cho’s debut feature film, In the Shadow of Gold Mountain (2004, National Film Board of Canada), documented the Chinese Head Tax and Exclusion Act through interviews with survivors.
+Her follow-up film, Seeking Refuge (2009), followed five asylum seekers in Canada and was recognized with a Gemini Award nomination for Best Documentary.
+Status Quo?
+The Unfinished Business of Feminism in Canada (2012, NFB) won Best Documentary at the 2012 Whistler Film Festival.
+Her latest film Big Fight in Little Chinatown (2023, EyeSteelFilm) premiered at Hot Docs and DOC NYC, winning the Women Inmates’ Jury Award and People’s Choice Award at the Rencontres internationales du documentaire de Montréal (RIDM) in 2022.

 After graduating from the Mel Hoppenheim School of Cinema, Cho made her first documentary, In The Shadow Of Gold Mountain (2004) at the National Film Board of Canada via a program for emerging filmmakers of colour.
 Her film visits the Chinatowns of Vancouver and Montreal to explore the history and impact of Canada’s Chinese Head Tax and Chinese Exclusion Act.
 It features interviews with Chinese-Canadians who experienced the passing of the discriminatory laws firsthand, while also showing how Chinese-Canadians continue to feel these impacts in present times.

 Cho's second documentary, Seeking Refuge (2009), explores the experiences of five people seeking asylum in Canada, and was produced by Ian Olivieri, a fellow graduate of Mel Hoppenheim School of Cinema.
 Olivieri had previously been Cho's peer and was familiar with working with her, as they had collaborated on coursework many times.

 Cho's most recent documentary, Big Fight in Little Chinatown (2023), highlights the cultural, economical and social significance of North American Chinatown communities.
 It explores the issues that they face as a result of gentrification and racism, and how they confront them.
 It explores Chinatowns in cities such as New York City, Vancouver, Los Angeles and Winnipeg, but its primary focus is on Chinatown in Montreal, Quebec.
 This film premiered on July 3, and was on a North American screening tour as of August 10, 2023, with most screenings airing in Chinatowns.
 The Vancouver and Montreal Chinatowns featured in this documentary were key settings and communities in Cho’s earlier film, In the Shadow of Gold Mountain.

+Style and themes

+Cho’s work is known for its intimate interview style, use of archival footage, and an activist filmmaking approach.
+Major themes throughout her filmography include anti-Asian racism, diaspora identity, intersectional feminism, and the preservation of urban ethnic communities against gentrification.